-- In 2020, our energy efficiency projects included the installation of two 34-kW CHP units and high-efficiency boilers at the Rocky Mountain House aquatic centre and the installation of three 1.4-MW CHP units at the Edmonton International Airport.
+- In 2021, our energy efficiency projects included the installation of two 333-kW CHP units at a community recreation facility at the City of Grande Prairie, Alberta and the installation of 70-kW and 150-kW CHP units in Taber and Grande Cache, Alberta, respectively.

-- We collaborate with customers and partners to enable energy-efficient solutions, including converting more than 4,000, or over 40 per cent, of streetlights in our service area to light emitting diode (LED) lights, reducing more than 4,143 tonnes of GHG emissions per year.
+- We collaborate with customers and partners to enable energy-efficient solutions, including converting more than 20,049 light emitting diode (LED) lights, reducing more than 4,143 tonnes of GHG emissions per year.

 Decent Work and Economic Growth

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

 We continue to develop new and innovative models of economic participation with our Indigenous partners.